sdsc-complecs/Regular-expressions/exercises.md

+# Regular expression exercises

 This file contains some suggested exercises to help you master the material covered in the COMPLECS "Using Regular Expressions with Linux Tools" training.

-(1) Work through all the examples from the presentation and make sure that you understand what the regexes are doing.
+(1) Work through all the examples from the presentation, found in the file examples.sh, and make sure you understand what the regexes are doing.
 We also suggest modifying the examples or deliberately breaking things (e.g., omitting quotes, backslashes, grep options, etc.) to see what happens.

 (2) The best way to learn regexes is to apply them to your own